 Notice that we have put up solar panels on only 3.4% of the former ethanol land, so now Iowa has 8.1 million more acres of land that can now grow more food for people.
 That’s almost twice the land I noted last week (4.4 million acres) that was converted from grassland to corn for ethanol.
 So now we can return at least that much land to its rightful state, drive the same miles, grow more food, and restore broken ecosystems all at the same time.

 Using the range of carbon sequestration rates I mentioned last week of 0.4 to 4 tCO2/ac/y, that means just this 8.1 million acres of land formerly growing corn for ethanol, could sequester 3.2 to 32 million tons of CO2 per year and the farmers could be paid for that, too!
 This would be the equivalent of taking 0.7 to 7 million passenger cars off the road, offsetting the entire CO2 footprint of 0.4 to 4 million homes, or changing out 120 million to 1.2 billion incandescent light bulbs for LEDs in addition to the emissions benefits of the PV systems themselves.

 And what else belongs on a savanna?
 You guessed it – grazing animals.
 “You may call me a dreamer,” but I don’t think it’s too much to ask to convert that 8.1 million acres back into tallgrass prairie using cattle as a tool to produce food while restoring grassland bird habitat and pumping carbon back into the Earth where it belongs.

-In my opinion, this synthetic savanna model is something that would do some serious good for both people and planet not only in Iowa, but in many former grasslands around the world.
+In my opinion, this synthetic savanna model is something that would do some serious good for both people and planet not only in Iowa, but in many former around the world.